Staysure Travel Insurance

 We know it's important that you're happy with your level of cover when you're travelling, especially if you're concerned about pre-existing medical conditions.

-Getting travel health insurance if you have pre-existing medical conditions is easy with Staysure.
-We cover many conditions on all travel insurance policies, giving you great value and peace of mind when you are travelling.
+Getting travel insurance if you have pre-existing medical conditions is easy with Staysure.
+We consider all conditions, giving you great value and peace of mind when you are travelling.

 Travel with pre-existing medical conditions